vcmi/VCMI.eu/additional/docs/faq.md

 * What are the options to customize AI?

-> As of VCMI 1.3.0, the default adventure map AI algorithm is Nullkiller AI.
+> As of VCMI 1.5.0, the default adventure map AI algorithm is Nullkiller AI.
 It should be fairly challenging, however it may work slowly on low-end devices.
 There is an alternative faster but simpler VCAI, which you can choose in VCMI launcher settings.
-You may also check the Resourceful AI mod, which provides options to boost AI and to speed it up.
+You may also check the Boost AI or Extreme AI mod, which provides options to boost AI and to speed it up.